nasa-gibs/worldview/.github/PULL_REQUEST_TEMPLATE.md

 ## How To Test

 [Provide whatever information a reviewer might need to know in order to verify that the changes made in this PR are working as expected.
-If there are special build steps that need to be taken in order to get these changes ot run (building while on a separate branch, running `npm ci`, etc) include them here.]
+If there are special build steps that need to be taken in order to get these changes to run (building while on a separate branch, running `npm ci`, etc) include them here.]

 - For bugfixes: What steps need to be taken in the UI to verify the bug is fixed?
 - For enhancements and features: What is the expected functionality being added/modified?
 How can a reviewer verify this?